Record Details

 Summary

 Thorpe Lodge is a very fine house said to have been built between 1755-1842, though it looks earlier.
 It has restored shutters, an ironwork porch, and a decorated staircase.
 When the modern Broadland District Council offices were built alongside in 1974, there were reports of underground passages found; these may be tunnels under the road to staithes, see NHER 4760, or chalk workings.
-The crinkle-crankle wall contemporary with this house is now isolated between Harvey Lane and Eden Close, and the serpentine wall that was also part of this estate now divides Harvey Lane from Eden Close.
+Crinkle-crankle walls contemporary with this house survive to the west, one isolated between Harvey Lane and Eden Close, and the second now forming the northern boundary of 6 Eden Close (now recorded as NHERs 65592 and 65593 respectively).
 It is reported that a nuclear bunker was constructed on this site by Broadland District Council in 1989.

 Images